Helen Undy, Chief Executive, Money and Mental Health

 Suicide prevention plans

-People in problem debt are three and a half times as likely to consider suicide, yet our research found that 42% of Local Authorities are not currently doing anything (or planning to do anything) to tackle this issue as part of their suicide prevention plans.
+People in problem debt are three times as likely to consider suicide, yet our research found that 42% of Local Authorities are not currently doing anything (or planning to do anything) to tackle this issue as part of their suicide prevention plans.
 It’s encouraging to see a focus in the green paper on improving those plans, and some funding (albeit a very small amount, £600,000) allocated to doing this.
 100,000 people in problem debt attempt suicide in England every year – the sooner suicide prevention plans address this the better.

 Health in all policies